jundalisay/spblist/content/en/bio/principles/part-01/chapter-01.md

 ## The 5 Elements

-We go with Paracelsus and classify the Elementals according to the Elements.
+We go with Paracelsus and classify the Elementals according to the Elements which we call Layers in Superphysics.

 <!-- Bio-Superphysics applies the 5 Elements to the metaphysical domain in order to classify the Elementals.  -->

-Our main reference for this is Paracelsus and PR Sarkar, as well as Hindu, Buddhist, and Taoist tradition as these are very common in India.
+Aside from Paracelsus, our other references for this are PR Sarkar, Hindu, Buddhist, and Taoist tradition as these are very common in India.

 Indians do not call them “fairies” or “nymphs”.
 They have their own ancient names for the many varieties of these spirits - Devas, Maruts, Adityas, Rudras, Vasus, Asuras, Daityas, Danavas, Kalakeyas, Nivatakavachas, Panis, Ganas, Abhasvaras, Pramathas, Raumyas, Nagas, Uragas, Pannagas, Mahoragas, Apsaras, Gandharvas, Kinnaras, Vidyadharas, Charanas, Sadhyas, Kindevas, Yakshas, Guhyakas, Gramanis, Dakinis, Dakas, Rakshasas, Brahmarakshasas, Krodhavasas, Nairratas, Suparnas, Bhutas, Pretas, Pishachas, Vetalas, Darbas, Yatudhanis, Makaras, etc.

-We categorize the many Elementals into Five:
+We categorize these many Elementals into Five:

 Layer | Indian Class Name | Paracelsus Name
 --- | --- | ---